 Warm, friendly greetings were exchanged to start out a difficult visit to Joslin’s house.
 Joslin was a bit preoccupied with arranging a piece of cardboard.
 At first it was not clear what it’s purpose would be.
 Joslin finally gets the cardboard torn in two and folded in just the right spot.
 Then… he lays both pieces side by side as you can see below.
 Then, as a true gentleman… Joslin motions and suggests, “Would you like to sit?”
 This was to be our meeting space to communicate that the assistance for his vegetable garden would not be able to continue.
 It had been a ‘one and done’ deal so now we pray for Joslin and SO MANY OTHERS who are in the wait for God’s plan to unfold in their lives to see just how GOD will provide.

+Our HOPE remains just as we can see this beautiful palm leaf growing and unfolding right before our eyes.
+God continues to amaze his followers with His goodness and the comfort He brings in times of adjustment, uncertainty, and waiting in a crisis.
 God has a plan.
 In the wait of letting God’s plan unfold, put your best effort forth to stay in step with all that God has shown you so far.
 “You shall love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.”
 Luke 10:27